 How to Reduce Cortisol: Take the Next Step

 Chronic stress leads to the continual release of the stress hormone cortisol.

-And a chronically elevated level of cortisol is very harmful to your mental, cognitive, emotional and physical health and well-being.
+And a chronically elevated cortisol level is very harmful to both your physical and mental health.

-Eating the right foods, taking the appropriate supplements, getting moderate physical exercise, learning to breathe properly, and employing stress reduction techniques like meditation and EFT can offset the damaging effects of cortisol and decrease its production.
+Eating the right foods, getting a moderate amount of exercise, breathing properly, and employing stress reduction techniques like meditation and tapping can offset the damaging effects of cortisol and decrease its production.

 Additionally, you can take cortisol-lowering supplements.